dmytrosen/HostsSwitch/README.md

 ============

 "hosts" file is probably one of the most known configuration files of Windows operation system.
-As [Wiki](https://en.wikipedia.org/wiki/Hosts_(file)) describes, it maps hostname to IP address.
+It maps hostname to IP address as [Wiki describes here](https://en.wikipedia.org/wiki/Hosts_(file)).

-Use of "hosts" file is simple way to temporary substitute one server with another one, either for development or test purposes.
+Use of "hosts" file is a simple way to substitute access to one server with another one temporarily, either for development or test purposes.

 If you are Windows developer, you probably familiar with procedure of editing Windows "hosts" file like: